Basic facts• Capital: Stockholm

 Cars and drivingRoads and highways in Sweden mostly have a very high quality and are always free of charge.
 All EU driving licences as well as international driving licence are honoured.
 Driving regulations include lights on day and night, seat belts fastened by all passengers and winter tires from 1 December till 31 March.
 Child restraints are obligatory.
 One should watch out for wild animals, as moose and other animals are the most common cause of car accidents.
 Speed limit is 50km/h in built-up area, unless stated otherwise.
 Swedish dreivers are known for driving calm and according to regulations, and breaking the speed limit can be met with harsh treatment by the police.
 The price of gasoline is about SEK 15 per 1 litre.

-TaxesIncome tax is of local character and is about 31% and includes insurance.
-State tax is taken from earnings higher than SEK 438,900 per year (20%), and from earnings higher than SEK 638,500 25% of state tax is drawn.
-Year income of less than SEK 19,000 is tax-free.
+TAXESIncome tax is of local character and is about 31% and includes insurance.
+State tax is taken from earnings higher than SEK 509 300 per year (20%).
+Year income of less than SEK 20 100 is tax-free (numbers are for 2020).

 One can also profit from various tax allowances and benefits (for children, accommodation etc.) which depend on salary, personal situation and local policy.